 Save Luther: Midway through the Crossroads chapter, Luther will take a hit.
 Go back for him to save his life.

-Next, if you saved Luther in Crossroads, your next move is to rescue him again, at the checkpoint in the Battle for Detroit chapter.
-Then go directly to the checkpoint instead of taking the detour.
-When you confront the soldier, choose to keep Luther calm and say that Alice is afraid rather than sick.
-When the soldier calls you back, you’ll make it through if you keep choosing calm and do nothing.
+If you saved Luther in Crossroads, your next move is to rescue him again, at the checkpoint, in the Battle for Detroit chapter.
+From there, travel directly to the checkpoint; Don’t take the detour.
+Whatever you do, stay calm.
+When you challenge the soldier, keep Luther relaxed and explain that Alice is afraid, not sick.
+When that soldier calls you back again, keep calm.